Veterans Affairs Medical Center Substance Use Disorders Program Clinic

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic - Albuquerque, NM

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic is a detox and addiction treatment facility located at 1501 San Pedro Street Se in the 87108 zip code of Albuquerque, NM.
-As a detox center, it offers meth detox, opioid detox and cocaine detox.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic is run by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic offers treatment to people with co-occurring substance use and pain, adult men and seniors.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers alcohol detox, cocaine detox and opioid detox.
+The treatment program at Veterans Affairs Medical Center Substance Use Disorders Program Clinic includes regular outpatient treatment, residential treatment and hospital inpatient treatment.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic offers treatment to people with trauma, people with co-occurring substance use and pain and judicial clients.
+It accepts women and men into their treatment and detox program.

 Address: 1501 San Pedro Street SE, Albuquerque, NM 87108